 APTs used by the oneM2M test suite are described in figure 5.1-1.
 The test system will simulate valid and invalid protocol behaviour, and will analyse the reaction of the IUT.

 Figure 5.1-1: Abstract protocol testers - oneM2M

-Figure 5.1-1: Abstract protocol testers - oneM2MFigure 5.1-1: Abstract protocol testers - oneM2M

-Figure 5.1-1: Abstract protocol testers - oneM2M